Yoga as Alternative Therapy for Cancer

 Can yoga help people with cancer?

 As an additional therapy, yoga can create a sense of well-being, improve the quality of life, provide relaxation, and reduce stress for some patients with cancer.
 Yoga can be useful to relieve some symptoms associated with cancer.
 However, available scientific evidence does not support yoga as an effective treatment for cancer or any other disease.
-Several comprehensive cancer care centers offer yoga as an additional therapy.

 How does yoga work?